-TASK FORCE MEETING POSTPONED
+TASK FORCE MEETING

 Summaries of past meetings and information about the Task Force can be found on OVW’s Task Force Website: Office on Violence Against Women (OVW) | Section 904 Task Force